Computational-Plant-Science/Root_Image_Segmentation/README.md

 ![image](https://github.com/Computational-Plant-Science/Root_Image_Segmentation/assets/133724174/987f30db-9f33-45f1-8214-75c19554644b)

 # Data
 Roots were grown in a mesh frame that supported the root system after removing the soil.
-Then the tmages were then captured using a camera at the University of Georgia.
+Then the images were captured using a camera at the University of Georgia.

 The data can be found in the folder "data/root_data2."